MartKl/merge_bibtex_files/README.md

-# MergeBibFiles -- A simple way to merge bibtex files
+# MergeBibFiles.py -- A simple way to merge bibtex files

 ## A simple tool for a simple but common task